SirMorland/mistpipe/README.md

 1. Run `docker-compose up -d` in root directory

 ## Host usage
 On a computer connected to the big screen, navigate to [http://localhost:3000/mistpipe/watch](http://localhost:3000/mistpipe/watch) and click the Mistpipe logo to start playing videos in queue.
+Videos are played in full screen without visible YouTube controls.
+Between videos a short "Coming up next" banner is displayed.
 To set volume, hover the mouse on the left side of the screen and an overlay with volume controls appears.

 ![Coming up next](./next.png)